ensdomains/ens/docs/userguide.rst

 The owner of a name can reassign ownership of subdomains at any time, even if they're owned by someone else.

-**Note:** When you first create your registry, the top level TLD is '.' (the root register) and the root register creates "subdomains" like 'test' or 'eth'
+**Note:** When you first create your registry, the only domain is '.' (the root domain) and the root domain creates subdomains like the 'test' and 'eth' top-level domains.

 Resolving Names
 ---------------